Buy your print book today:

 When he literally stumbles into The Christmas Cat, Finn shatters dozens of ornaments, not to mention Lexi’s peace of mind.
 The only way he can repay her is to take on handyman work in her store.
 But “other duties as assigned” takes on new meaning when sparks sizzle between the couple.
 Can Lexi and Finn find the key to healing each other’s scars as Christmas approaches in Harmony Springs?

-Fly Me to the Moon, the first volume in the Harmony Springs Series, is available as an ebook.
+Christmas Harmony, the first volume in the Harmony Springs Series, is available in print and as an ebook.
 (Each volume of the Harmony Springs Series is a stand-alone sweet and spicy contemporary romance and can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>